 Honey pepper eel: If eel grosses you out, I will put money on it (if I were a betting person!) that eating this dish will convert you.
-It’s crunchy, sweet, peppery and rich from that oily fish – above all it’s really addictive.
+It’s crunchy, sweet, peppery and rich from oils of the fish – it’s really addictive.

 Egg yolk eel.
-It comes with a crispy exterior with that soft nutty egg yolk coating peppered with spring onion.
-Less intense and sweet like the the honey pepper variety but a well rounded and the richness of the eel still comes through.
+It comes with a crispy exterior, with a soft nutty egg yolk coating, peppered with spring onions.
+Less intense and sweet like the honey pepper variety, but no less delicious.

 Another off menu item of sizzling beef fillet with pickled vegetables.
-It comes out hissing and popping so it’s not shy of theatrics on table or off table in your mouth too as the savoury blackbean fillet eaten with those sweet, sour pickles is outrageously good.
+It comes out hissing and popping, so it’s not shy of theatrics on table or off table in your mouth.
+Savoury blackbeans go so well with beef, combined with sweet, sour pickles, it’s outrageously good.

-There is nothing not to like about this hot pot of sizzling hot pot full oysters, Japanese tofu and mushrooms – enoki and shitake to be exact.
-Can you imagine the flavour you get from all those umami rich ingredients bubbling together?
-The custard like silky smooth tofu acts as a vehicle carrying heaps of flavour in every mouthful.
+There is nothing not to like about this caldron of sizzling oysters, Japanese tofu and mushrooms – enoki and shitake to be exact.
+The flavour you get from all those umami rich ingredients bubbling together is unrivalled.
+The silky smooth tofu acts as a vehicle to carry heaps of flavour in every mouthful.

 When did I go?
 Mid Dec 2015

 The damage: Expect to pay £35-£40 per head with drinks